Social anxiety is the fear of being judged. It tells you everyone is watching you. Everyone is analyzing your words. Everyone thinks you are weird.

 Here is the liberating truth: Everyone is thinking about themselves.

 But knowing it logically isn't enough.
 You have to prove it to your nervous system.
-Here is how to do it for free.
+Here is how to do it using Exposure Therapy.

 1. The "Safety Behavior" Audit